-FIGURE 4.
+FIGURE 2.
 I/O Port

-This is the architecture used by Novell's NE2000.
-In this mode the AT/LANTIC Controller's internal memory map is accessed byte or word at a time, via a port within the system's I/O space.
-AT/LANTIC Controller is programmed by the user to control the transfers between its internal memory and the I/O port.

-In this mode the AT/LANTIC Controller's internal registers and the memory access port are accessed within the system's I/O map.
-The address within this I/O map is set by Configuration Register A.
+The DP83907's internal memory map is accessed one byte or word at a time, via a port within the systems I/O space.
+DP83907 is programmed by the user to control the transfers between its internal memory and the I/O port.
+The DP83907's internal registers and the memory access port are accessed within the system's I/O map.
+The address within this I/O map is, set by Configuration Register A.